Mid-Market Manufacturing ERP Software Selection Guide 2026

 - John Hannan

-- 8 min read
+- 9 min read

-If you’re doing on-line research for your mid-market manufacturing ERP software selection, you probably already know two things:
+If you’re doing online research for your mid-market manufacturing ERP software selection, you probably already know two things:

 Every “Top 10 Manufacturing ERP Systems” list looks the same

-Along the way, I’ll reference real, anonymized client conversations and case studies like our work with a custom wood flooring manufacturer and a log home manufacturer that moved from Word, Excel, and QuickBooks to proper manufacturing ERP.
+Throughout this blog, I’ll reference real, anonymized client conversations and case studies like our work with a custom wood flooring manufacturer and a log home manufacturer that moved from Word, Excel, and QuickBooks to proper manufacturing ERP.

-1. Start from the plant, not the “manufacturing ERP systems” list
+Start from the plant, not the “manufacturing ERP systems” list

-When we support ERP software selection, we don’t start with products – we start with your model:
+When we support ERP software selection, we don’t start with products, we start with your model:

-How do orders enter the system
+How do orders enter the system?

-Both companies could have bought a manufacturing ERP system off a list.
+In both scenarios, either company could have bought a manufacturing ERP system off a list.
 The difference was taking the time to map real operations first.

 Routings and operations